-The mission of the MSNS program echoes that of King's College, with specific foci on "pursuing excellence in teaching, learning, and scholarship", as well as "student formation in a nurturing community".
-Specifically, the MSNS program is committed to disseminating evidence-based information to students to improve lifestyle choices for health promotion and disease prevention amongst those they will serve.
-Our program includes an extensive study in nutrition in the context of being at a liberal arts college, by nurturing intellectual awareness, cultural appreciation, and social responsibility.
-Innovative academic opportunities for students in our online environment will help students to develop critical and expressive abilities, as well as provide students with the ability to utilize emerging technologies and to adapt to change.
+The mission of the MSNS program echoes that of King's College, with specific focus on "pursuing excellence in teaching, learning, and scholarship", as well as "student formation in a nurturing community".
+Our program includes an advanced study amongst a broad range of nutrition topics within the context of being at a liberal arts college, by nurturing intellectual awareness, cultural appreciation, and social responsibility.
+Innovative academic opportunities for graduate students in our online environment will help students to develop critical and expressive abilities, as well as provide students with the ability to utilize emerging technologies and to adapt to change.
 Our supportive online learning environment will foster personal growth and civic responsibility.
 In doing so, the program promotes the ability to collaborate with others as well as develop a respect for diverse societies and viewpoints.
-Our program's aim is to engage learners in a collaborative, interactive learning environment that encourages critical inquiry and ethical, evidence-based nutrition practice in a spirit of service, social responsibility, and leadership.
+Our program's ultimate aim is to engage learners in a collaborative, interactive learning environment that encourages critical inquiry and ethical, evidence-based nutrition practice in a spirit of service, social responsibility, and leadership.